Skip to main content

 That’s it!
 Managing permissions helps you share safely and flexibly across different audiences.

 💡 Tip: For external sharing, “Anyone with the link” is the easiest option, while “Password protected” ensures privacy for client projects.
+If you want to share your video only with specific audience use the "Specific access".

 Did this answer your question?